 - Mysore Palace, Mysore

 - Lalitha Mahal Palace, Mysore

 - Tipu Sultan Summer Palace, Srirangapatna

 The best way to revisit a region’s illustrious past is to walk through its forts.
 The magnificent structures tell stories of valor, honor, and sacrifice; besides, they cast light on the intelligent techniques of the bygone era, their way of life, and their taste for art and architecture.
 Some of the well-known forts of the state are:

 - Chitradurga Fort

 - Mudgal Fort

 - Gulbarga Fort

 - Kittur Fort

 Karnataka has more than thousands of temples in Bangalore only.
 Few of these are very old and Aarti(Prayer) is no longer performed because they are under the supervision of the archaeology department, India.
-Many of its temples date back centuries of years ago.
-If you are spiritual & interested in honoring temple architecture then you should visit the below famous temples:
+And many of its temples date back centuries of years ago.
+So, if you are spiritual and interested in honoring temple architecture then you should visit the below famous temples: